maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - The encoder CNN learns how to find features in dif locations as it goes and then sends this to the decoder
-- The attention model in the decoder uses the prev hidden state of the LSTM (which represents what's already been focused on and what's been output) and the annotation vecs (features at dif locations) to create a representation of what should be focused on, aka given what's already been focused on it can learn how to pick other regions to focus on to actually understand what it's seeing in the image
+- The attention model in the decoder uses the prev hidden state of the LSTM (which represents what's already been focused on and what's been output) and the annotation vecs (features at dif locations) to create a representation of what should be focused on, i.e. given what's already been focused on it can learn how to pick other regions to focus on to actually understand what it's seeing in the image
 - So another word is output at each step by the decoder that describes what it is seeing overall